 b.
 For private industry on a December over December basis.
-Datum for 2001 is for the 12 months ended in September.

 Some Component Parts of the CPI

 Not all prices rise at the same rate over time.
 In fact, a characteristic of market economies is frequent changes in relative prices.
 These changes would occur even in the absence of inflation and are due to such factors as changes in tastes and the introduction of new production technologies.
 In Table 4, the rise in the prices of the major component parts of the CPI are contrasted with the rise in the overall CPI.
 A noticeable development over the course of the decade shown in the table has been the fall in the relative price of energy and the rise in the relative price of medical services.